XOP/css-codeguide/src/md/main-principles.md

 - inline styles over traditional external ones
 - cascade and rules order almost do not matter

-In fact, [here](https://speakerdeck.com/vjeux/react-css-in-js) is the presentation, covering all interesting points.
+In fact, [here](https://speakerdeck.com/vjeux/react-css-in-js) is the presentation, covering all relevant moments.

 ### What's more

 Of course different combinations of the mentioned practices exist and appear from time to time.
-Further in the guide we'll stick to the classic approach.
+Further in the guide we'll stick to the _classic_ approach.

 Two reasons for backing this up: